Never Let the Facts Get in the Way of a Good Story

 Then in the afternoon former Coach Gene Chizik gave a fiery interview where he said the charges of paying football players was “absurd.”
 “When the NCAA left, they didn’t find anything that indicated anybody was paid or anybody was offered money,”

-In what this writer considers one of Chizik’s finest hours, the former coach went on to say,
+In what this r considers one of Chizik’s finest hours, the former coach went on to say,

 ” It’s really hard to operate day-by-day with what I consider to be the most scrutinized, and sometimes villainized, program in the country… If you don’t know how the NCAA works, they’re very thorough in their investigations.
 Let me make that clear: they’re very thorough in their investigations.
 You want me to back that up with fact?
 I’ll name ‘em: Miami, Ohio State, North Carolina.
 Most recently, Oregon.
 USC.
 So how could they come into Auburn and leave and find nothing, and that becomes a one-sentence statement after getting drug through the mud for 13 months?
 How is that right?
 It’s not right.”
 (You can see a transcript of the coach’s full remarks here.)